jahnavi0330/Multiple_Linear_Regression/README.md

 we import the required libraries.And the data should be pre-processed before training the model.

-    ->Every column should should contain only numerical data.
+    ->Every column should contain only numerical data.
     ->should not contain null values.
     ->Unnecessary columns should be removed.